Slobodan Ćustić's car broke down in Greece Entertainment - Breaking Latest News

 Slobodan Ćustić is a favorite of many because of his numerous theater and film roles, and few know that the famous actor had one marriage before his current wife and a total of six children.

 SERBIAN ACTOR EXPERIENCED BAD BADNESS IN GREECE!
-The wife is asking for help on the networks – “Did anyone have a place to connect him to Đevđelia?”
+The wife is asking for help on the networks – “Does anyone have a place to connect him to Đevđelia?”

 Source: Printskrin, Instagram/No. image: 6 1 / 6 Source: Printskrin, Instagram/No. image: 6 2 / 6 Source: Printskrin, Instagram/No. image: 6 3 / 6 AD Source: Printskrin, Instagram/No. image: 6 4 / 6 Source: Printskrin, Instagram/No. image: 6 5 / 6 Source: Printskrin, Instagram/No. picture: 6 6 / 6 AD